top of page

 writing romance, character chemistry, flirting in fiction, slow burn romance, romantic tension, writing romantic dialogue, enemies to lovers, love story writing, subtext in flirting, character relationships, how to write attraction, romantic tropes, emotional connection in writing, developing romance in fiction, writing believable love stories

-Not every character flirts the same way!
-Their personalities, backgrounds, and dynamics with each other all influence how they interact.
 Here are some common (and highly effective) styles of flirting:

 • Fast-paced, sharp dialogue

-• Playful jabs that show mutual respect
+• Playful hits that show mutual respect

 • Characters trying to one-up each other